-As a mental mouthwash, I suggest you read Angela Carter’s feminist version of Bluebeard after reading this much earlier one by the misogynist Perrault.
+As a mental mouthwash, I suggest you read Angela Carter’s feminist version of “Bluebeard” after reading this much earlier one by the misogynist Perrault.
 Carter’s story is called The Bloody Chamber (1979).
 Bluebeard re-visionings are deemed feminist when the storyteller removes blame from the young woman (for disobeying her husband) and places blame with the violent murderer himself.
 Another feminist re-visioning is Bluebeard’s Egg by Margaret Atwood (1983).
 In some Bluebeard-type stories, the bloodstain is found on an egg rather than on a key.

 Disturbing as it is, the Bluebeard story has an influence on many modern tales, so is worth a read for that reason.
 Cruel as it is towards women, I argue that is a story for women.